guoqilu/runmod/conda_src/README.md

-# Caveat: This is a work in progress
+Caveat: This is a work in progress

-# WTF is this thing?
+# What am I looking at?
-This directory is the source of our local conda pacakges.
+This directory is the source of our local conda packages.

 For now, these packages just export environment variables rather than building any interesting source code.

 # How to build a new version
 ## Prerequisites
+Only required once per user:

-conda install conda-build
+`conda install conda-build`

 ## Edit your desired package
 1. Update env.sh with your new values
 2. Edit meta.yaml with a incremented version number

-## Build
+## Building a single package
 `cd <package_dir>`

 `conda build .`

-## Release
+### Release
-FIXME: maybe directly output to new folder for release?
+The above command created the package local for your user.
+You may want to regenerate this way to make the output public:

 `conda build . --output-folder /tools/eda/conda_release`

-# How to consume packages
+# Using packages
 You need to add /tools/eda/conda_release to your channels inside your environment.yaml:
 ```
 channels: